rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/313_authorize-access-to-private-git-repositories-using-secrets.md

 introLinks: {}
 slug: setup-private-git-access
 url: /how-to-guides/account-management/setup-private-git-access
+tags:
+   - How to
+categories:
+   - Account Management
+   - Secrets
+   - Git
 ---

 You can create packages using the source code from a private git repository.